 When you think of frizz, you probably think of a couple of things.
-Mia Thermopolis in Princess Diaries, Diana Ross and her notorious puff and the inability to keep a sleek and frizz-free style.
-Humidity, genetics, vitamins, oils and hair practice all contribute to frizzy hair.
+Mia Thermopolis in Princess Diaries, Diana Ross, and her notorious puff and the inability to keep a sleek and frizz-free style.
+Humidity, genetics, vitamins, oils, and hair practice all contribute to frizzy hair.

 What Causes Frizz?

 Frizz occurs because of the cuticle layer of hair being lifted up and moisture passing through swelling the strands.
 Dehydration and improper diet cause frizz.
-Frizzy hair can be caused by lack of vitamins, having overprocessed hair, sleeping without scarves, a drying shampoo regimen, and even the oils from your scalp not being evenly distributed.
-Additionally, your hair’s porosity level can contribute to painful times with frizzy hair.
+Frizzy hair can be caused by a lack of vitamins, having overprocessed hair, sleeping without scarves, a drying shampoo regimen, and even the oils from your scalp not being evenly distributed.
+Additionally, your hair's porosity level can contribute to painful times with frizzy hair.